fifthBro/pcm5-androidauto-connect-fix/README.md

 ## 2. Incorect persistence state in sqlite database
 After installing the the bytecode fix,  `DeviceManager$DeviceActivationRequestHandler.moveSelectionMarker()` will behave correctly however persistence database will still keep NATIVE_SELECTED instead of DISCLAIMER_ACCEPTED.

- The to fix that `userAcceptState` strings in partition 1008 of sqlite persistence database has to be changed from `"NATIVE_SELECTED"` to `"DISCLAIMER_ACCEPTED"`.
+ To fix that `userAcceptState` strings in partition 1008 of sqlite persistence database has to be changed from `"NATIVE_SELECTED"` to `"DISCLAIMER_ACCEPTED"`.
  ```
  Storage Format (Java serialization):
    [8 bytes: CRC32 as long (big-endian)]